 - Blend the oats in a high speed blender for about 30 seconds until they are a flour.
-(Don't worry if the flour isn't totally fine - a bit of texture, but you do want it to be as smooth as possible so the bars set.)
+(It doesn't matter if the flour has a bit of texture, but you do want it to be as smooth as possible so the bars set.)

 - In a large bowl, add all ingredients and mix thoroughly by hand to form a dough.
 If you find the mixture is a little crumbly, simply add a splash of water to bring it together.